lucameng/ROS-RPi-Stm32-Lidar_MwheelCar/README.md

 Caution: `ttyAMA0` should be set to your own serial port name, e.g. `ttyUSB0`.

-Then make sure `roscore` and lidar SDK are both already turned up.
+Then make sure `roscore` and lidar SDK are both already running.

 You can also run those nodes by `roslaunch`.